charlieadam1903/comp2000_2023/worksheet.md

 And answer the following questions about them:

   * These repositories are at two different websites - github and bitbucket - what are these sites?
 What service do they provide?
 Which is better?
+So, github has a better interface for going through commits and the files, bitbucket has at first a more user friendly layout but GitHub is the better option in terms of function and accessibility
   * Who made the last commit to repository A?
+Matthew Roberts
   * Who made the first commit to repository A?
+Jon Mountjoy
   * Who made the first and last commits to repository B?
+Dave Pearce
   * Are either/both of these projects active at the moment? 🤔 If not, what do you think happened?
+A was abandoned after a mystery exception, B hit release
-  * 🤔 Which file in each project has had the most activity?
+  * 🤔 Which file in each project has had the most activity? your mum get off my arse

 # Task 2